Haplogroup H (mtDNA): H3

 The basal H3* haplogroup is found among the Tuareg inhabiting the Gossi area in Mali (4.76%).

 H5

 H5 may have evolved in West Asia, where it is most frequent and diverse in the Western Caucasus.
 However, its H5a subclade has a stronger representation in Europe, though at low levels.

 H2, H6 and H8

 The H2, H6 and H8 haplogroups are somewhat common in Eastern Europe and the Caucasus.
 They may be the most common H subclades among Central Asians and have also been found in West Asia.
 H2a5 has been found in the Basque Country, and in Norway, Ireland and Slovakia.
 H6a1a1a is common among Ashkenazi Jews.

 H4

-H4 is often found in the Iberian peninsula, Britain and Ireland at levels between 1-5% of the population.
+H4 is often found in the Iberian Peninsula, Britain and Ireland at levels between 1 and 5% of the population.
 It is associated with Neolithic migrations.

 H4 and H13, along with H2 account for 42% of the hg H lineages in Egypt.